holochain-open-dev/profiles/docs/setup.md

 4. Attach the `profilesStore` to the `<profiles-context>` element:

-- Go to [this page](https://holochain-open-dev.github.io/reusable-modules/frontend/frameworks/), select the framework you are using, and follow its example.

 You need to set the `store` property of it to your already instantiated `ProfilesStore` object:

 - If you **are using some JS framework**: